marcoabbadini/marcoabbadini.github.io/content/about.md

 # About

 I am a Postdoctoral Researcher in Computer Science and Engineering at Università degli Studi di Bergamo, Italy, under the supervision of [prof. Stefano Paraboschi](https://cs.unibg.it/parabosc/).
-My research focuses on Computer Security & Privacy with a focus on Access Control,Data Protection, Cloud Security and Micro-architectural / Hardware Security.
+My research focuses on Computer Security & Privacy with a focus on Access Control, Data Protection, Cloud Security and Micro-architectural / Hardware Security.
 I am also interested in Operating Systems, Algorithms, Programming and CTF competitions.

 I am a member of the Security Laboratory of Università degli Studi di Bergamo: [Unibg Seclab](https://seclab.unibg.it)